 Before you even think about doing a facial wax, you should check to see if the hair on your face is long enough.
 It should be at minimum 1/4 inch long.
 If it's not, waxing may be ineffective, and might even cause ingrown hairs.
 If your hair length checks out, pin or pull back your hair and wash your hands and face thoroughly to get rid of any makeup or dirt.
 Pat dry, and then apply a pre-wax cleanser.
 When your face is prepared, dust talc-free powder on the area you want to wax.

 Apply the wax evenly in the direction of hair growth using an applicator or popsicle stick at a 45-degree angle to the hair in small sections.
 You want enough wax to thoroughly cover hair, but not so much that it becomes too thick to remove.

 Next, apply a waxing strip in the direction of hair growth.
 Leave a bit of the strip at the end unattached from the hair, like a tab, which will be used to pull the strip off.
 Press your hand against the strip to smooth it out in the direction of hair growth a couple of times, so the wax grips to the hair.
 If you are using hot wax, it's probably slightly cooled at this point, so grasp the tab, hold your skin taut with one hand, and remove strip in the opposite direction of hair growth in one quick pull.
 If a little bit of wax with hair remains, put the strip back on your hair, and pull it off again in the same way.

 It seems obvious, but do your waxing in front of a mirror.
 Practice using the wax on a small place on your body—like your arm—to get the feel for it, and to make sure the wax is the right temperature.
 If you're wary of the pain waxing can cause, use a numbing cream or spray.
-They can be particularly helpful if you have sensitive skin.
+They may be particularly helpful if you have sensitive skin.